veracity/veracity-documentation/common/markdown/data-fabric-api/data-fabric-api.md

 #### .NET implementation
 The below sample assumes that the user has a Subscription Key from the Veracity Portal and a Bearer Key.
-For now the Bearer Key can be obtained from Swagger UI, as desribed in the previous section.
+For now the Bearer Key can be obtained from Swagger UI, as described in the previous section.
 You also need to know the URI to the Data API service.

 We are going to access the Data API service via http requests and in our implementation we will use HttpClient from System.Net.Http.
 Below each GET and POST request implementation available in the API is described.